 What causes CMV in newborns?

-CMV is a virus that is spread from a person with the virus to someone else.
+CMV is a virus that spreads from a person with the virus to someone else.
 The virus can spread:

 - To the unborn baby from the mother during pregnancy (congenital CMV)

 - To the newborn from the mother during delivery or through breastmilk (perinatal CMV)

 - In households with young children and in daycare centers

 - By contact with infected saliva, urine, vaginal fluid, or semen

 What are the symptoms of CMV in newborns?

 Most babies with CMV that is present at birth (congenital CMV) don’t have symptoms.
 If present, symptoms may include:

 - Hearing loss (this may be found during regular newborn hearing screening)

 - Small broken blood vessels under the skin